Battle of Bouvines: Centre

 The French urban militia infantry, 2,150 strong, were gathered under the Oriflamme in the centre, in front of Philip's knights and the fleur-de-lis standard.
-Soon after deploying, they were attacked by Allied knights and infantry under Otto and thrown back.
+Soon after deploying, they were attacked by allied knights and infantry under Otto and thrown back.
 Otto and his knights had nearly reached the French king when they were halted by French knights.
 The allied infantrymen broke through to Philip and his handful of knightly companions, unhorsing him with their hooked pikes.
 The French king's armour deflected an enemy lance and saved his life.
-Gales de Montigny used the royal standard to signal for help and another knight gave Philip a fresh horse.
+Galon or Gales de Montigny used the royal standard to signal for help and another knight gave Philip a fresh horse.

 The allied infantry used daggers to stab unhorsed French knights through the openings in their helmets and other weak spots in their armour.
 The Norman knight Etienne de Longchamp was killed in this way and the French suffered heavy losses.
-After repeated French counterattacks and a prolonged fight the Allies were thrown back.
+After repeated French counterattacks and a prolonged fight the allies were thrown back.

 The battle in the centre was now a mêlée between the two mounted reserves led by the King and the Emperor in person.
 The French knight Pierre Mauvoisin nearly captured Otto and his horse and Gérard la Truie stabbed the Emperor with a dagger, which bounced off his coat of mail and struck Otto's horse in the eye, killing it.
 Otto was saved by four German lords and their followers.
 As the French sent more knights to attack him personally he fled the field.
 The German knights fought to the bitter end to save their emperor, all being killed or captured.
 The Imperial Standard with the eagle and dragon was captured by the French knights, who brought it to their king.
-By this time, Allied resistance in the centre had ceased.
+By this time, allied resistance in the centre had ceased.

 Allied right

 Meanwhile, on the French left Robert de Dreux's troops were at first pressed by men led by William Longespée.
 William Longespée was unhorsed and taken prisoner by Philip of Dreux, the Bishop of Beauvais, and the English soldiers fled.
-Mathieu de Montmorency captured twelve enemy banners.
-(In memory of this feat, the shield of Montmorency includes an additional twelve eagles or sixteen altogether instead of the previous four.)
+Mathieu de Montmorency captured twelve enemy imperial banners, in memory of which feat twelve more eagles were added to the existing four on the Montmorency coat of arms.